omkarkulkarni2704/Resume/README.md

 **Zensar Technologies Ltd.** | ***Apprentice ESD Trainee*** | Sep 2021 – Dec 2021 |  Remote, IN <br>
 • Completed a comprehensive employability skill development program, refining proficiency in Java, SQL, and Manual Testing.<br>
 • Implemented new testing methods, resulting in a reduction in software bugs.
-Facilitated efficient development and streamlined <br>
-maintenance of software applications. <br>
+Facilitated efficient development and streamlined maintenance of software applications. <br>

 ### PROJECTS